reliverse/relsend/styles/README.md

 # Tailwind CSS v4 Setup

-This directory contains the Tailwind CSS v4 configuration and compiled output for the relsend CLI tool.
+This directory contains the Tailwind CSS v4 configuration and compiled output for the Relsend CLI tool.

 ## Files